Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 ## Recommendations
 1. Given time, I would recommend exploring **different classification models** and **different combinations** of parameters to improve the model. <br>
-Ideally, an 80% would be preferred but not as needed since a medical center should have a range of vaccines supply to take into account situations such as new patients.
+Ideally, an 80% would be preferred but not as needed since a medical center should have a range of vaccines supply to take into account situations such as new patients. <br>
 2. **Modified or targeted questions** should be added to the survey. <br>
-The survey was made asking primarily about the H1N1 virus and could be changed to adapt to the current state of the world such as covid-19.
+The survey was made asking primarily about the H1N1 virus and could be changed to adapt to the current state of the world such as covid-19. <br>
 3. Determine an **adequate amount** of spare vaccines to allocate from one center to another. <br>
 Not all medical centers will have the same results and should be treated regionally to maximize the accuracy of the model.
-For example, I added an extra 5% more vaccines but could be different from city to city.
+For example, I added an extra 5% more vaccines but could be different from city to city. <br>

 ## Repository Structure
 ```